ISBM David T. Wilson-Sheth Foundation Award for Long Term Impact in B2B Marketing Call for Nominations

 The award is named in honor of the late Penn State Professor David T. Wilson, a leading B2B scholar and founding Managing Director of the ISBM (Institute for the Study of Business Markets).

-The winner will receive a cash award of $2000 along with a plaque of recognition and will be honored at a special session of the ISBM Academic Conference to be scheduled in August 2021.
+The winner will receive a cash award of $2000 along with a plaque of recognition and will be honored at a special session of the ISBM Academic Conference to be held virtually in August 2021.

 To be eligible, a paper should have been published between 2006 and 2016.